 Unlike the traditional corporation that gives priority only to financial profitability, B Corps actually look at the triple bottom line and use the power of business to address social and environmental problems.

 Because B Corps are still a relatively new concept – the first companies were certified in 2007 – there’s a lot of confusion about what they actually are.

 Here’s the definition provided by B Lab, the nonprofit behind B Corps:

 An analogy that is commonly used is that B Corp Certification is to business what Fair Trade certification is to coffee or USDA Organic certification is to milk.
-B Corps are for-profit companies certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.”

 B Corps are working to have business be a part of the solution, rather than part of the problem.
-Personally, I find this an inspiring approach, which is why I’m committed to advancing the B Corp movement.
+Personally, I find this to be an inspiring approach, which is why I’m committed to advancing the B Corp movement.

 When I first heard about B Corps back in 2008, I was immediately attracted to the concept of a rigorous framework for sustainability to distinguish the companies that were greenwashing from those that were actually doing good.